Summary

 Platform commitment risk

-If you commit to licensing every user in your organisation and then it grows, you must true-up every year.
+If you commit to a user licensing model for every user in your organisation and then it grows, you must true-up every year.
 If you merge with another company or acquire another business, you must figure out how to license everyone in the integrated company.

 If your number of users decreases, there are minimal ways to reduce subscription license quantities.
 And there is absolutely no way to reduce your perpetual license quantities.
 In that regard, a platform commitment may not be for you.
 And if your organisation's workforce shrinks significantly, you may end up with lots of "shelfware".